MyAGV Plus API User Guide

 get_all_msg()

-• Function: Fetch all chassis status information and sensor readings at once.
+• Description: Retrieve all chassis status information and sensor readings in a single call.

-• 8: (float) High-precision Secondary Battery Voltage (if supported)
+• 8: (float) High-precision sub-battery voltage (if supported)

-2. Safety Interlock & Undervoltage Protection: If the dual batteries detect an undervoltage (<19.0V) or a motor is overloaded and stalled, the background thread will automatically lock all movements, and subsequent movement commands will be intercepted.
+2. Safety Interlock & Undervoltage Protection: If dual-battery undervoltage (<19.0V) or motor stall/overload occurs, the background thread automatically locks all motion, and subsequent movement commands will be intercepted.

 move_forward(speed)